white-Reis/challenge_VIII/README.md

 ### :mechanical_arm:Considerations

-Feel free to copy and paste this into your README file.
-If you need any further assistance or modifications, please let me know!
+feel free to use this project and modify!